 Image-guided surgery, discussed elsewhere in this site, may be helpful in situations where complications might otherwise occur because of difficulty with recognizing the usual anatomy.
 Such is common in the case of frontal sinus disease, or in patients who need to be re-operated.

 After surgery is done, you will typically be carefully followed over 4-8 weeks, to make sure that there is no scarring.
-Crusting will be removed, which can at times be somewhat painful.
+Typically patients are seen every week or two after the surgery.
+At that time. crusting will be removed, which can at times be somewhat painful.
+If crusting is not removed frequently enough, patients may be more likely to have scarring.
+That being said, there are patients who tend to form scars more frequently despite the best efforts of the surgeon.
 Many surgeons find that they do not have to use packing after surgery, and consequently reduce the amount of pain with postoperative care.
 It is not unusual for surgeons to put splints in the nose to keep the nose more open.
 These are usually removed after a week or so.
+Sometimes a foam gel will also be used.

-Usually patients are given instructions to not fly for several weeks, not lift heavy objects and to put ice over the nose and eyes for the first 48 hours.
+Usually patients are given instructions to not fly for 10 days to several weeks, not lift heavy objects and to put ice over the nose and eyes for the first 48 hours.
 You will often be instructed to not blow your nose for several days.
 You will also be given instructions about what to do if you need to sneeze and what to do about your medications.
 Most sinus medications are not continued in the immediate postoperative period with the exception of decongestants and antibiotics.
-Your surgeon will typically tell you not to irrigate for a week or so after surgery.
+Your surgeon will typically tell you not to irrigate for a week or so after surgery, and to not take NSAIDS or other agents which might cause you to have problems with bleeding.

 Most patients find that they will sleep for most of the first 24-hour period, and usually be in bed for a few days.
 It is typically helpful to have someone around for the first several days who can take care of any needs.
 Most patients end up going back to work after 1-2 weeks.